dkucinskas/LibCSV4Net/README.md

 # LibCSV

-Little library for reading of CSV files.
+Library for reading and writing tabular (CSV) files.

 ## Cahnges